 Your annual statements estimate the monthly retirement income your pension is on track to generate if you were to convert it into a guaranteed income for life (also known as an annuity).

 The income on your statement might not assume that you take your tax-free cash lump sum.

-So while your pension statements provide useful estimates of your likely retirement income based on you converting your pension pot into an annuity you have other options.
+So while your pension statements provide useful estimates of your likely retirement income based on you converting your pension pot into an annuity, you do have other options.

 Other sources of retirement income